Last updated: 09 Dec 2025

 Our focus is now on rebuilding the substation with increased resiliency.

-What work has happened so far?
+What has happened so far?

 - The 110 kV switchyard has had interim upgrades performed to make the equipment there more resilient to flooding.

-- We have installed a new temporary control room above the flood level to ensure that most critical control equipment is flood resilient.
+- We have installed a new temporary control room above the flood level to ensure that the most critical control equipment is flood resilient.

 You can sign up to receive email updates as the work progresses.
 Click here to get on our mailing list.